 Central Kansas Community Corrections Adult Advisory Board - Functions under the CKCC Director.
 Statutory requirement for Board.

 JCAB - Juvenile Corrections Advisory Board - Functions under the Juvenile Service Director.
 Statutory requirement for Board.

 Open positions are as follows:

-Barton County is accepting applications for two full terms on the Community Development Advisory Board.
+Barton County is accepting applications for six terms on the Community Development Advisory Board.
 Applications will be accepted until the positions are filled.
 The BCCDAB advises the Commission on economic and community development matters, monitors the progress of the Strategic Plan, makes suggestions concerning advancement and realization of plan goals.
 Where possible, positions are filled by Commission District.
-Positions expire August, 2019.
+Positions expire (1) August, 2018; (2) August, 2019; and (3) August, 2020.
 Community Development Advisory Board

 Return the signed application to the Human Resource's Office:

 by mail to: 1400 Main, Room 107, Great Bend, KS 67530

 or scan and email to GWerth@bartoncounty.org